Miracloon/pflotran-documentation/user_guide/cards/chemistry_cards/mineral_kinetics_card.rst

  Kinetic rate constant [mol/m\ :sup:`2`\-sec].
 If negative, then raised to power 10 (e.g. -12.d0 is converted to :math:`10^{-12}`)

 ACTIVATION_ENERGY <float>
- If specified, used in the prefactor calculations for temperature specific rates (Arrhenius)
+ If specified [J/mol], used in the prefactor calculations for temperature specific rates (Arrhenius)

 AFFINITY_THRESHOLD <float>